-My pot is a fairly common titanium pot.
-It is the same Trek – 900 I have used for every hike, and is the perfect size for me.
-It has been run over, sat on, stepped, on, thrown around, and greatly over heated many times, and it still looks brand new.
-This little guy is tough as nails, and I’ve no doubt when all is said and done, it and the cockroaches will still be here.
+My cooking pot is a standard titanium pot.
+It is the same Trek – 900 I have used for every hike, and it is a perfect size.
+It has been run over, sat upon, stepped on, thrown, and significantly overheated many times, and it still looks brand new.
+This little guy is tough as nails, and I’ve no doubt that it and the cockroaches will still be here when all is said and done.

 New Anti–gravity Gear Cozy

-Finally, I’m mixing things up a little on this trail.
-I’m giving the pot cozy from Anti-gravity gear a shot, for a couple of reasons.
-The fuel canisters are so much smaller now that I don’t want to simmer or run the stove longer than is necessary.
-I’ll also consistently be at a fairly high altitude, so will use more fuel.
+Since I don’t want to carry a larger than necessary canister, I purchased the cozy.
 The cozy should allow me to heat my water, and then keep the water hot while the food continues to cook.
-If I eat at camp, which I actually don’t do that often, it can cook while I set-up.
+If I eat at camp, which I actually don’t do often, it can cook while I set-up.
 If I don’t eat at camp, then I can relax a little while the food cooks in the cozy.
-Either way I’ve always wanted to try one, and thought they sounded like a nifty idea.
-I’m most impressed by the fact that a business has been created around this little piece of insulation!

 Final Backpacking Cooking Kit Review Thoughts